Mortlock Timber’s Timber Cladding Profiles

 Trendplank

 Trendplank is a concealed fixed cladding system which can be used for interior and exterior applications.
-It is a popular profile for curved external walls, internal feature walls, ceiling lining, timber screens and more.
+It is a popular profile for curved external walls, vertical and horizontal internal feature walls, ceiling lining, timber screens, and more.
+This cladding offers great style.

 The Trendplank profile has been expertly designed to allow for natural timber movement, meaning it can cope with challenging Australian climates.